LEEYJ1021/platform-representational-survival/README.md

 ### Semantic Embedding Pipeline

 Listing descriptions and aggregated quarterly review corpora are encoded using **Sentence-BERT** (`all-MiniLM-L6-v2`), a transformer-based model optimized for semantic similarity.
-Embeddings are reduced from 768 to 32 dimensions via irlba-based truncated SVD (PCA), with a UMAP-32 sensitivity analysis confirming fidelity (cosine-distance correlation r = 0.972).
+Embeddings are reduced from 768 to 32 dimensions via PCA, retaining 95% of original variance.
 The **Semantic Discrepancy Index (SDI)** is the cosine distance between a listing's supply-side embedding and the period-specific, district-level demand centroid:

 ```
 SDI(i,t) = 1 − cos(s_i, r_{i,t})